 Whilst discussing Jung’s Red Book (Liber Novus), Liz Greene reminds us that when interpreting the Moon in an astrological chart, we should keep in mind Jung’s vision of the Moon as a fluid, living principle, always in flux.
 To assume the astrological Moon corresponds solely to Jung’s Anima is a mistake.
-Equally, it is a mistake to assume that she is solely the nurturing … Read More Jung’s Astrological Moon
+Equally, it is a… Continue reading Jung’s Astrological Moon

 In just a few days, I’ll commence my program in narrative coaching.
 Exciting times.
 To kick things off, I’ve been asked why I want to be a coach and why I’m chosing narrative coaching.
-I’ve studied psychological astrology for many years and have come to appreciate how much it can help us navigate our lives.
-The problem was that if I were going to … Read More As I prepare…
+I’ve studied psychological astrology for many years and have come to appreciate how much it can help us navigate our lives.… Continue reading As I prepare…

 This weekend, I was privileged to participate in an academic conference, The Talking Sky, hosted by the University of Wales and The Sophia Centre.
 The purpose of the conference was to explore the cultural aspects of diverse myths inspired by the heavens.
-Whilst many important points were made, one surfaced time and time again – i.e. although we are fascinated with the sun (ever-popular … Read More Hidden Dangers of The Hero’s (mythological) Journey
+Whilst many important points were made, one surfaced time and time again –… Continue reading Hidden Dangers of The Hero’s (mythological) Journey

 They say that worldly achievement involves not only risks and rewards but also responsibility.
 Fair enough.
 But how do you know if you’ve got the mix right?
-With the Sun in Aries and the Moon in Capricorn, the next couple of days will provide opportunities to discover just that but I’m guessing that it won’t be all that easy and here’s why.
-Consider the story of … Read More Responsibility
+With the Sun in Aries and the Moon in Capricorn, the next couple of days will provide opportunities to discover just that but I’m guessing that it won’t be all… Continue reading Responsibility

 In classical mythology, Mercury is the trickster god and hence like the Fool card in the tarot, has no fixed agenda.
 Indeed his is a spontaneous approach to life and although he rushes in where angels may fear to tread, he is usually successful.